Crime in Finland

 Crime in Finland is combated by the Finnish police and other agencies.

 Crime by type

 Murder

-In 2021, Finland had a total of 105 homicides + 23 negligent homicides.
+In 2023, Finland had a total of 57 homicides and 355 attempted murders.

-Half of murders involve men of specific groups (unemployed, undereducated, drug and alcohol problems) in heavy drinking situations.
-Thirty-five percent of homicides are committed by family members, and ten percent of homicides are classified as youth violence.
+Half of murders involved men having specific demographic characteristics (including unemployment, lack of educational attainment, or history of drug and alcohol abuse) in heavy drinking situations.
+Thirty-five percent of homicides are committed by family members, and 10 percent of homicides are classified as youth violence.

 Women constitute 10 percent of offenders and 25 percent of victims.
 The vast majority of female offenders target a husband or other family member.
 Twenty-three percent of homicide victims of male offenders were strangers.
 Fewer than 20 percent of murders are committed outdoors.

 Firearms are used in 14 percent of the cases.
 Street shootings and gang violence are extremely rare.
 A few cases involving motorcycle gangs have occurred in recent years, attracting national attention.